iabdelgawaad/FoodMenuApp/README.md

-# Mind Valley Demo App
+# Image Downloading and Caching Library

 Simple android food app developed in Java, demonstrating the use of RxJava, Retrofit, MVP and Clean code architecture.

 #Tools & Technologies